brianchilds-22/New-Portfolio/README.md

 - Added contact section in footer in `<form id="contact-form">` with style in css and function with Javascript.

-- Added newer projects to coding page and links to github repository and github pages to ALL projects with `a href`
+- Added newer projects and summaries to coding page and links to github repository and github pages to ALL projects with `a href`

+## Seperated Portfolio Pages
+- Split portfolio into 3 pages: Coding, Digital, and Printing.

+- Combined the Video editing with the Digital Page.

+## In the Icebox
+- Dial in the responsive designs: In the near future I will be making sure that everything is resonsive on all pages and all projects are responsive!!

+- Add More javascript to portfolio page not just projects.